Overview

 1. Sample Efficiency: Many RL algorithms require a large number of interactions with the environment to learn effectively.
 Research is focused on developing methods to improve sample efficiency, such as model-based approaches and transfer learning.

-2. Exploration vs Exploitation: Balancing exploration (trying new actions) and exploitation (choosing known rewarding actions) remains a challenge.
+2. Exploration vs. Exploitation: Balancing exploration (trying new actions) and exploitation (choosing known rewarding actions) remains a challenge.
 New strategies, such as curiosity-driven learning and bandit algorithms, are being investigated.

 3. Multi-Agent Reinforcement Learning: Extending RL to environments with multiple interacting agents introduces complexity in learning optimal strategies.
 Research includes coordination, competition, and communication between agents.